 Plugins extend the core functionality of Elasticsearch.
 Elastic Cloud Enterprise makes it easy to add plugins to your deployment by providing a number of plugins that work with your version of Elasticsearch.
 One advantage of these plugins is that you generally don’t have to worry about upgrading plugins when upgrading to a new Elasticsearch version, unless there are breaking changes.
 The plugins simply are upgraded along with the rest of your deployment.

-Adding plugins to an Elasticsearch cluster is as simple as selecting it from the list of available plugins, but different versions of Elasticsearch support different plugins.
+Adding plugins to a deployment is as simple as selecting it from the list of available plugins, but different versions of Elasticsearch support different plugins.
 Plugins are available for different purposes, such as:

 - National language support, phonetic analysis, and extended unicode support